 Some Apple apps have changed the "Edit" button in the top right to an ellipsis (•••) that holds "Edit" and more options via an action sheet.

 The dictation tool is now available in Search menus via the microphone button.
 Pretty much anywhere there's a search bar there's a mic now.
+It's a small but powerful new feature, since you can quickly use your voice to search throughout iOS.
+That said, third-party apps largely ignore this new option, so don't expect to find it in their Search menus.

 Share sheet, aka activity view, is completely redesigned, with a header with basic info on what you're sharing, quick contacts, and a new vertical action extensions list.
+While the basic functionality is still the same here, you might find the vertical view more efficient than iOS 12's horizontal view.

 The row of quick contacts (seen above) not only has people you call or message frequently but also devices you AirDrop too, so you can transfer content much faster now.
+Of course, you can always choose the proper "AirDrop" option to see all compatible AirDrop devices in the area.

-AirDrop in the Share sheet is now an app-style icon in the sharing options row.
+Speaking of which, AirDrop in the Share sheet is now an app-style icon in the sharing options row.
 However, devices you frequently AirDrop to will show up in the row of quick contacts.
 When you tap the AirDrop button, devices are separated by your devices and other people's devices.

 The actions options in the Share sheet have moved from a bottom row to a vertical list of options.
 It better distinguishes share vs. action extensions, so there is no confusion what's what.

 The markup tool icons such as pencil and markers look like real ones now vs. just outlines.
+A simple upgrade that makes choosing your tools just that much easier.

 When you tap the plus (+) icon in the markup tools, there's a new option for "Opacity," which gives a slider in which you can add a white overlay at different degrees of opacity.
 So if you need to draw more attention to your markups than the image, you can add a semi-transparent white layer over the image so that it's less distracting.